nkoller/dotfiles/README.md

 # dotfiles

-I don't use emacs anymore so I wouldn't trust that one
+I don't use emacs so I wouldn't trust that one